jr-leary7/scLANE/README.md

                                   glmm.adaptive = TRUE,
                                   id.vec = sim_data$subject,
                                   n.cores = 4)
-#> scLANE testing completed for 100 genes across 1 lineage in 2.39 mins
+#> scLANE testing completed for 100 genes across 1 lineage in 2.37 mins
 ```

-> [!NOTE] The GLMM mode is still under development, as we are working
+> \[!NOTE\] The GLMM mode is still under development, as we are working
 > on further reducing runtime and increasing the odds of the underlying
 > optimization process converging successfully.
 As such, updates will be
 > frequent and functionality / results may shift slightly.